Webhooks

-Webhooks are http requests that are send from caisy to your system.
-This request can contain information about all the events that are happening in the project.
+Webhooks are HTTP requests sent from caisy to your system.
+These requests can contain information about all the events that are taking place within the project.

 They are very helpful if you are building external features.
 Like

-To create an Webhook use the "create" button in top right corner.
-If you want to update an existing webhook, click on the table record.
+To create a webhook, use the 'Create' button in the top right corner.
+To update an existing webhook, click on the corresponding record in the table.

 Here is what your webhook might look like: